turtle-commits/Pet-Match/README.md

 ([MongoDB](https://www.mongodb.com/))

 * Now open GIT Bash terminal in the folder where you have cloned Pet-Match and run the following commands.
-These commands will install the required packages which you need to have for running the project.
+These commands will install the required packages which you need to have for running the project

 ```
 npm install